taataa/tapspace/docs/dev/design.md

 initial creation vs depth updates

+The feature depends on the distance between viewport camera and the element.
+How this works in orthogonal projection?

+The element itself might not change due to camera proximity.
+Instead, the proximity might trigger or undo behavior such as rendering new elements or removal of old elements.

 ## Viewport

 ### Perspective vs orthogonal viewport

 Do we need to switch between perspective and orthogonal viewport projection modes?
 Should we project always orthogonally but simulate the depth via extra scaling derived from dz?
 Or should we implement everything in 3D and use that as the primary way to zoom, even when all the content resides on the same plane?

 We cannot implement everything twice for the two projection modes.
 Therefore APIs and positions must always be in 3D.
 What we can do, however, is to modify the rendered projection according to the viewport settings.
-That has the drawback of the need to pass the viewport mode to every transform render, forcing each affine element to either find or carry reference to the viewport.
+That has the drawback of the need to pass the viewport mode to every transform render, forcing each affine element to either find or carry a reference to the viewport.
 We would like to avoid the coupling if possible.

 The perspective projection is enabled by setting CSS perspective property.
 Maybe we can revent back to orthogonal projection just by removing the property from the viewport element.
+Better, we can set it to 'perspective:none'.

+2022: It seems that 2D projection is about 10x more faster than 3D projection.
+This limits the number of elements.

+Eventually we need to orient elements non-orthogonally.
+For example to visualize a network in 3D, we must be able to render edges that begin and end at different z-depth.

 ## Layout managers